NewsLatest News Items:

 Every last Saturday of the month, Stover Animal Rescue and The Meow Mission organize a Pet Food Pantry at the Community Room in Stover City Hall.
 You are welcome to drop by from 12:00 to 2:00 PM.
 Please note: free food is limited to what we have available that day and will be given out on a first-come, first-served basis.
 We are Covid Careful, so please don't forget to bring your mask.

 Many thanks to our pet food donors that help you keep your pets at home with you.
 Much of the pet food is from Rachael Ray and Eukanuba, distributed by Leslie Roste, the volunteer Pet Food Pantry Coordinator for Great Plains Society for the Prevention of Cruelty to Animals (GPSPCA) in Merriam, KS.
 We are also grateful to several individual donors who bring us a variety of branded dog food when they have extra!

 About Stover Animal Rescue

 This event is one of the outreach services Stover Animal Rescue offers to the local community as we have available funding.
 We also provide TNR (trap/neuter/return) of community feral and stray cats.
-Furthermore, we offer pet supplies and assistance with essential medical expenses (including spay/neuter and vaccines) for community families to enable them to keep their pets during times of crisis, to help with difficult pet behaviors or meeting medical needs.
+Furthermore, we offer pet supplies and assistance with essential medical expenses (including spay/neuter and vaccines) for community families to enable them to keep their pets during times of crisis, to help with difficult pet behaviors, or to meet medical needs.

-We’re looking forward to seeing you at our Mobile Pet Food Pantry!
+We’re looking forward to seeing you at our Pet Food Pantry!